Jindongleee/programmers/README.md

 # programmers
 This is an auto push repository for Baekjoon Online Judge created with [BaekjoonHub](https://github.com/BaekjoonHub/BaekjoonHub).

-Data engineering requires Python and Java.
+Data engineering requires Python and Java, MySQL.